Leynse/SFINCS/docs/overview.rst

 SFINCS has also been applied (or still is) in multiple international projects:

-* Modelling compound flooding for the islands of São Tomé en Principe
+* Modelling compound flooding for the islands of Sao Tome en Principe

 * Modelling tropical cyclone and sea level rise driven flooding in polders of Bangladesh